 Nonrenewable energy refers to energy sources that exist in finite quantities and cannot be replenished within a human timescale.
 These sources include fossil fuels such as coal, oil, and natural gas, as well as nuclear energy derived from uranium.
 Fossil fuels were formed over millions of years from the remains of plants and animals, making them inherently limited in supply.

 The primary advantage of nonrenewable energy is its high energy density and reliability.
-Fossil fuels, for instance, can generate large amounts of electricity consistently, which is why they have been the backbone of global energy production for decades.
-However, their use comes with significant drawbacks, including greenhouse gas emissions, air pollution, and the depletion of natural resources.
+In real terms, fossil fuels, for instance, can generate large amounts of electricity consistently, which is why they have been the backbone of global energy production for decades.
+Even so, their use comes with significant drawbacks, including greenhouse gas emissions, air pollution, and the depletion of natural resources.

 What is Renewable Energy?